 Substitutions and allergies

-We know that sensitivities, allergies, and aversions can make following Wizard Plans and recipes a challenge.
+We know that sensitivities, allergies, and aversions can make following meal plans and recipes a challenge.
 We’ve compiled some helpful information here so you can make substitutions confidently.

 In addition to the information below, you can set default allergen preferences when searching recipes.
 Read more about that.